-The Industry in 2019
+The Industry in 2021

 SIP Trunk Provider Essentials

 Obviously, this is important if you’re expecting to expand overseas or have offices in a number of different countries but it also means that if you want to call customers directly, you’re going to have access to those all-important local numbers, which we all know, if you’re not using, you’re missing out.

 As part of the coverage a supplier has, it’s also important that the quality and latency of the calls you’re going to have are as good as if you had an office down the street.

 In an age where GDPR is a household term and companies are being more careful than they have before with their data handling, things like compliance come as second nature to businesses.

-That being said, almost every country in the world has it’s own standards, laws, rules, and regulations for cloud communications and many SIP trunk providers struggle to get access to the countries that cause the biggest headaches.
+That being said, almost every country in the world has its own standards, laws, rules, and regulations for cloud communications and many SIP trunk providers struggle to get access to the countries that cause the biggest headaches.

-Optimizing service uptime is important if you want to appear to be reliable to your customers, and unfortunately, just co-locating across two or three data centers isn’t enough if you’re planning to go global.
+Optimizing service uptime is important if you want to appear to be reliable to your customers, and unfortunately, just co-locating across two or three data centres isn’t enough if you’re planning to go global.

 A good indicator of a quality provider is points of presence (PoPs), how many they have and how many have the capacity to support a large scale contact centre.

-A good SIP trunk provider will give you the ability to control your communications stack in every country you’re present whilst providing support for everything from your initial set up to implementing new features and working with APIs.
+A good SIP trunk provider will give you the ability to control your communications stack in every country you’re present in whilst providing support for everything from your initial set up to implementing new features and working with APIs.

 Okay, we’ll admit, there’s a slight bias here in that we think we’re the best SIP trunk provider, but in the end, this is solid advice if you plan on looking for a SIP trunk provider, regardless of who you go for.